• Home

 Notes

-Heavy duty aluminum foil will keep the vegetables from burning or sticking.
 You can use a combination of any type of vegetable.
-The potatoes take the longest to cook, so adjust the cook time accordingly.
+The potatoes take the longest to cook.
+Cutting the potatoes in smaller pieces helps the vegetable to all get done at the same time.
+Adjust the cook time accordingly.

 Foil packets in oven